Email FacebookTwitterMenu burgerClose thin

 Risks of Trading Penny Stocks

 Penny stocks might seem appealing because of their low price and high potential returns, but they also carry significant risks.
-Before jumping in, it’s crucial to understand what you’re getting into:
+Before investing in penny stocks, it’s crucial to understand what you’re getting into.

 • Illiquidity: Many penny stocks trade in low volumes, making it hard to find a buyer when you want to sell.
 This lack of liquidity can trap your money in an underperforming stock.